xcp-ng/xcp-ng-org/docs/develprocess.md

 `updates` is enabled by default.
 It contains:
 * bugfix or security updates (see [Updates Howto](updates.md)),
-* occasionnally, updates that bring enhancements without changing the behaviour you know and without regressions,
+* occasionally, updates that bring enhancements without changing the behaviour you know and without regressions,
 * any optional extra RPMs provided by XCP-ng's packagers *after the release*,
 * any additional build dependency we had to add to build the above RPMs.